Kriz-hub/Holiday-Dialysis/README.md

 * screens: 1366x768, 1920x1080 on Chrome and Edge.

 ## Bugs
+* I have had almost countless bugs almost all regarding margin problems.
+I think everything is fixed.
+* On larger screens I saw parts of section1, 2, 3 on each pages.
+I solved it by using "text-height 100vh" to let the page be responsive to different resolutions of desktop screens.
+The second solution was using a font-size in vh.
+On portrait mode on tablets and also mobiles I didn't use "VH", their page width is too small for such a distinct seperation.
 * I found out that the landscape view of a tablet also have shadow hovering.
 I wanted that only to be for laptop an desktop.
 It's not that important, I leave it that way.
 * I didn't get that shadow hovering working well for Google Maps, but it's initial shadow effect remains as well.
 Therefore I leave it that way, It don't seems to be that noticable.